SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

 ### Disagreements between Simulated and Theory {#discussion}

 While the purely radial and circular cases have strong agreement between the Verlet integration and $A^*$, Cartographer did not fare as well with respect to simulating hyperbolic and elliptical paths.
-The elliptical orbits shown in Figure \ref{fig:elliptical} do agree more than the hyperbolic path, in terms of overall trajectory.
+The elliptical orbits shown in Figure \ref{fig:elliptical} do agree more than the hyperbolic path, in terms of overall trajectory (number of orbits).

 These disagreements are caused by $A^*$'s sensitivity to the coordinate resolution of the lattice.
 Since the simulated path can only move from node to node, a sparse lattice, such as Figure \ref{fig:hyperbolic_simulated_L45_dr1}, does not allow the stone to change in $\phi$ as much as it should with each step.
 Similarly, Figure \ref{fig:hyperbolic_simulated_L45_dr01_dphi005} shows that more resolution in $\phi$ than $r$ will cause the stone to orbit more than it should.
 The simulated paths for these three figures also feature a sharp turning point which corresponds to a node existing exactly at the $r$-coordinate where $E/m=V/m$, and the lattice directing the stone to abruptly change the sign of $dr/d\tau$ in Equation \ref{eqn:angularMotionVerbose}.